rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 transitions.
 There are very few places in RSpace where motion is a key part of the functionality so in the vast majority of cases we should be disabling all motion when this is enabled.

+### Repository

+1. A directory in a filesystem with a .git directory and whose contents can therefore be version controlled with git.

+2. A third-party service that publishes documents and other datasets for sharing beyond a particular institution, enabling collaboration across the scientific community.
+RSpace integrations with number of repository services, allowing users to export their work in various different formats.